Mile 120: Joliet, Illinois

 Before I get to that – because that’s lock-related – let me address one more thing about the dam situation on the Des Plaines.

 The low-head dams, whose name derives from their relatively short drops, were built to assist with farming, river crossing, navigation, and fish control, among other things.
 But urban development and changing attitudes towards river management helped make a case for their removal, work that was undertaken by the Army Corps of Engineers and the Illinois DNR with the help of the Lake and Cook County Forest Preserves – and the Village of Riverside, which took sixteen years to remove the Hofmann Dam after agreeing to the idea.
 The removal of the eleven dams – three in Lake County, seven in Cook County, and one in Riverside – cost more than $6 million, and provoked spirited debate among preservationists on both sides of the argument.
-It turns out that dams hold a much more sentimental place with people than I would have guessed, and despite numerous benefits to their removal, there was some passionate public resistance to the plans.
+It turns out those dams held a much more sentimental place with people than I would have guessed, and despite numerous benefits to their removal, there was some passionate public resistance to the plans.

 As if in tribute to their popular legacy, multiple Forest Preserves in Cook County are still otherwise unaccountably named for the former dams.
 Which is confusing to people like me, who expected to see a dam at Dam # 1 Woods.